 - Impairment in recall.
-There is inability to remember specific incidents or inability to recall any of one’s past life, including one’s identity.
+There is the inability to remember specific incidents or an inability to recall any of one’s past life, including one’s identity.

 - New identity away from home.
-Sudden travel away from familiar surroundings; assumption of new identity, with inability to recall past.
+Sudden travel away from familiar surroundings; assumption of a new identity, with the inability to recall the past.

-- Feeling of unreality.
+- A feeling of unreality.
 There is a feeling of unreality or detachment from a stressful situation; may be accompanied by dizziness, depression, obsessive rumination, somatic concerns, anxiety, fear of going insane, and a disturbance in the subjective sense of time.

 Symptoms of dissociative identity disorder:

 - Memory gap

 - Foggy or dreamlike vision